Your ‘how to ask to leave work early’ email (a template)

 How did this work for you?

-If you use this model email, please share your experience using a comment below.
+If you use this model email to find out how to ask to leave work early, please share your experience using a comment below.
 Thanks!

 Check out these similar posts: